top of page

 "The defining characteristic of pessimists is that they tend to believe bad events will last a long time, will undermine everything they do, and are their own fault.
 The optimists, who are confronted with the same hard knocks of this world, think about misfortune in the opposite way.
 They tend to believe defeat is just a temporary setback, that its causes are confined to this one case.
 The optimists believe defeat is not their fault: Circumstances, bad luck, or other people brought it about.
 Such people are unfazed by defeat.
 Confronted by a bad situation, they perceive it as a challenge and try harder.” - Martin Seligman, Learned Optimism

-This is just one example of the way that we can nurture positivity by recognizing that the way we talk, think, or act is contributing to the way we feel.
+This is just one example of the way that we can nurture positivity by recognizing that the way we talk, think, or act contributes to the way we feel.
 When we drop our smartphone and the screen cracks we can say, "You're so stupid, this is ruined forever!"
 Whereas an optimist may explain the same incident with, "Ooops, that person distracted me, I hope I can get this fixed."

 Depression and anxiety can be seriously debilitating and we shouldn't assume that a little more optimism will magically cure us of these conditions.
 But, many of us would benefit from looking at the things that contribute to feeling disconnected.
 Recognizing and appreciating the good things that can happen in our lives each day can lead us to a greater sense of well-being.
 Maybe we can move toward more meaning and connection and recognize how we might balance negative ways of thinking about the world by becoming positive.